 For the $\SD(\wedge)$ property, use the fact that $G$ and $H$ both have $3$-ary and $4$-ary weak NU polymorphisms $w_1$ and $w_2$, and that the construction in Lemma \ref{Taylor-const} preserves the required connecting equations $w_1(y,x,x)=w_2(y,x,x,x)$.

 For the Taylor property, we use a result of Barto and Kozik~\cite{b-k3}, which shows that both $G$ and $H$ have weak NU polymorphisms of every arity $p$ where $p$ is a prime greater than the size of the vertex set.
 So we may choose some prime $p$ larger than $|V_1|$ and $|V_2|$ and let $t_1$ and $t_2$ be the corresponding weak NU polymorphisms of arity $p$ on $G$ and $H$ respectively.
 Then the construction in Lemma \ref{Taylor-const} gives the desired result. \end{proof} \begin{thm} For any of the polymorphism properties $P$ described in Figure \ref{fig:maltsev}, if $G$ and $H$ have $P$ then so does $G\times H$. \end{thm} \begin{proof} This is virtually trivial and we give only a sketch.
 If $s$ is a polymorphism on $G$ and $t$ is a polymorphism on $H$, then $s\times t$ (defined as $s$ on the first coordinate and $t$ on the second) is obviously a polymorphism on $G\times H$.
 Almost all of the conditions in Figure \ref{fig:maltsev} involve ternary polymorphisms, and the systems of equations can be extended arbitrarily in length using projections.
 So, systems of equations witnessing property $P$ on $G$ and property $P$ on $H$ can be combined by $\times$ to witness property $P$ on $G\times H$.
 For the case of Taylor, we must find weak NU polymorphisms of the same arity, which as in the proof of Theorem \ref{thm:sumclosure}, is guaranteed by \cite{b-k3}.
-The case of $\SD(\wedge)$ is determined (in our presentation) by polymorphisms of matching arities, so again translates simply by applying $\times$. \end{proof} This result also applies to the 2-semilattice property and the property of admitting totally symmetric polymorphisms of all arities. \begin{defn} Let $G=(V,E)$ be a digraph and $p$ a polymorphism of arity $n$ on $G$.
-We let $p^\top$ denote the operation on $G^\top$ defined by
+The case of $\SD(\wedge)$ is determined (in our presentation) by polymorphisms of matching arities, so again translates simply by applying $\times$. \end{proof} This result also applies to the 2-semilattice property and the property of admitting totally symmetric polymorphisms of all arities.